braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ![][19]

 #### Step 2: Integrate code snippets
 The following code snippets are a helpful reference on how to save and send custom events, custom attributes, and user attributes.
 This guide will be speaking in terms of UserDefaults, but the code representation will be in the form of a helper file  `RemoteStorage`.
 There also exist additional helper files `UserAttributes` and `EventName Dictionary` that are used when sending and saving user attributes.
-All helper files can be found below.
+All helper files can be found at the end of this guide.

 {% tabs local %}
 {% tab Custom Events %}